superannlin-zz/cmps-297a/README.md

-# CMPS 297a
+# CMPS 297A

-These are CMPS 165 assignments completed as requirement of CMPS 297a, independent study under Professor Lodha.
+These are CMPS 165 assignments completed as a requirement of CMPS 297A.

-- [Assignment 1]
-- [Assignment 2]
-- [Assignment 3]
-- [Assignment 4]
-- [Assignment 5]
-- [Assignment 6]
+## Assignment 1

+Set up d3.

+## Assignment 2

+Introduction to HTML, CSS, JS, SVG.

+## Assignment 3

+Bar Chart.

+## Assignment 4

+Line Chart.

+## Assignment 5

+Scatter Plot.

+## Assignment 6

+GeoMapping.

 <!--
 # d3-book